Name and Identity

 The SSMEIC Revises its Name

 During the latest General Assembly of the SSMEIC, held in Basel on February 16, 2024, the members unanimously approved, with the exception of two abstentions, a modification of the society’s name in its French and Italian versions.
-Consequently, the terms “civilisation islamique” and “civiltà islamica” have been substituted with “cultures islamiques” and “culture islamiche,” while the German and English versions remain unchanged.
+Consequently, the expressions “civilisation islamique” and “civiltà islamica” have been substituted with “cultures islamiques” and “culture islamiche,” while the German and English versions remain unchanged.

 Symbolic Significance of the Name